imagineLife/big-site/content/js/fp/functions.md

 ### Functions With The Arrow Declaration
 Functions can be declared as [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+These have been reffered to as "fat arrow" functions.
+These have also been reffered to as "lambda" functions.
 ```js
 const add = (valOne, valTwo) => { return valOne + valTwo }